VP Stacey Grimsrud shares her recipe for media training

 I started working in medium market broadcast news, making very little money but learning a lot!

 I thought I wanted to report, but quickly learned I was a better producer.
-I “built character” by producing the morning show from midnight to 8a and then going straight to my side hustle, working as a teacher’s associate in a special needs classroom for another 4 hours.
+I “built character” by producing the morning show from midnight to 8 a. m. and then going straight to my side hustle, working as a teacher’s associate in a special needs classroom for another four hours.

-The premier news consultation company, which was headquartered in my hometown, offered me an opportunity to work for them – during regular business hours and no holidays! – and I jumped at the chance.
+The premier news consultation company, which was headquartered in my hometown, offered me an opportunity to work for them, and I jumped at the chance.
 It was an incredible learning experience.

 After a short period, I became their first and youngest consultant-in-training.
 I cut my teeth working with small markets throughout the country, eventually ascending to consulting larger and larger markets.

-It was through that work that I came to be working with the largest independent television station in the country, leading the newsroom during a transformative and controversial transition to one-man-band video journalism.
+It was through that work that I came to the largest independent television station in the country, leading the newsroom during a transformative and controversial transition to one-man-band video journalism.
 And that’s where I met Bospar principal Curtis Sparrer.
 We made a good team then and now!

 I think it’s about understanding the demands on people in the newsroom.
 They are doing more with less in a 24-hour news cycle.
 As a former journalist, I understand it’s a for-profit industry, they’re not here to serve the public good.
 News outlets make money by attracting an audience so they can sell advertising.
 That firsthand, in-the-trench perspective helps me and others at Bospar create compelling content that cuts through what other agencies might be bringing forward.